Lotiq/SMART_Wire/README.md

 3. Add DPM_8600 and SMART_Wire libraries into your project

 <!-- ### Quick Setup
 Here I want to link a video of a 5 min setup. -->

 ## Usage

 Using Shape Memory wires could be very easy if you are familiar with both fabrication and library tools.
-Links below collect and summarise important information in a few
+Links below collect and summarise important information in a few key topics.

 * Full documentation of the library's functions
-* Fabrication tutorials and tips & tricks
+* Fabrication tutorials and tips & tricks on making your own pieces.
 * Useful information on NiTi-based alloys and what to know before you buy